 Frontier Pathways travels 103 miles through early routes of Native Americans and settlers, south of the Arkansas River.
 The landscape is stunning with views of the 100-mile-long Sangre de Cristo Mountains following the route.

-It was named a national scenic byway in 1998, one of eleven federally designated in Colorado.
+It was named a national scenic byway in 1998, one of many federally designated in Colorado.

 Lake Pueblo State Park – Huge state park centered around a 4,000+ acre lake, just west of Pueblo on Highway 96.

 Bishops Castle – It has been called “The Largest One Man Construction Project in the Country”.
 Built by Jim Bishop, Bishop Castle stands 160 feet tall.
 It’s located on Highway 165 and is free to visit year round.